Learn how to make coconut milk, coconut butter, and coconut flour from shredded coconut. It’s easy, inexpensive, and you control the ingredients.

 Not too long ago I mistakenly thought that coconut butter was just a term that people used for coconut oil when it reached its solid state at cooler temperatures.
 I later found out, though, that coconut butter and coconut oil are really two different, wonderful things!

-Coconut oil is the fat of the coconut.
+Coconut oil is different from coconut butter because it coconut oil is the fat of the coconut, separated from the coconut fiber.
 It is white as a solid, but it is a clear, transparent liquid when the temperatures are warm enough.

 At first you will notice the coconut getting a little bit clumpy.
 Keep processing, and it will start to release its oils.
 Once some of the liquid from the oil is released, it makes it easier for your food processor to work the rest of it.
 Keep processing until you get the consistency you like.

-Even in the winter, it should work because the heat from all of the blending makes it creamy.
+Even in the winter, this should work because the heat from all of the blending makes the coconut butter creamy.
 Pour your recently made coconut butter into the container you want to keep it in as soon as you can, though, because in winter it will soon harden up as it cools off.
+You may also choose to pour it over a baking sheet lined with parchment paper or silicone so that it hardens into a thin, easy to use layer.

-In the summer it will stay creamy, so leave it out of the fridge for easy use.
+In the summer it will stay creamy, so you can leave it out of the fridge for easy use.
 I actually like to eat it plain, as is.
 I’m a coconut fanatic, though.
-That said, it is also how I like my peanut butter.
-Basically you should be able to use it for the same sorts of things that you use other nut butters for.
+Basically you should be able to use in the same ways that you would use nut butters.

 This post is also available in Español.